What is Telemedicine?

 The medical providers are able to prescribe a wide range of drugs, which can be useful for treating infections, allergies, and other minor health concerns.
 MeMD medical providers do not prescribe elective medications, certain anticonvulsants, narcotic pain relievers, or other drugs listed as controlled substances by the U.S. Drug Enforcement Agency or regulated under State law.
 Review the DEA Controlled Substances Schedule if you are interested in a particular prescription and are uncertain if it is listed as a controlled substance.
 Providers generally do not prescribe more than a 90-day refill within a 6-month period.
 MeMD consultations treat the majority of common medical conditions, however, a small number of cases require an in-person visit for complete care.
 Patients, please be informed that MeMD is not a replacement for your primary care physician or annual office check-ups.

 Many ailments we treat are caused by infections, some of which are due to viruses or other pathogens, which do not respond to antibiotics.
 Antibiotics are only effective against bacterial infections and are not always the answer to infections.
 The more antibiotics are used when not medically necessary, the more likely bacteria become resistant to such medication, making future treatment of bacterial infections more difficult and expensive.
 As a result, your MeMD provider may present a treatment plan that includes symptom relief for non-bacterial infections, rather than a prescription for antibiotics.

 How do I activate my MeMD (Telemedicine) account?

-If you purchased a ROKiT Device, please activate by logging in to your ROKiT Hub app then tap on ROKiT Telemedicine under "Your active ROKiT services."
+If you purchased a ROKiT Device, please activate by logging in to your ROKiT Hub app then tap on ROKiT Benefits under "Your active ROKiT services."

-If you have not purchased a ROKiT Device and will like to sign up for our ROKiT Telemedicine, click here.
+If you have not purchased a ROKiT Device and will like to sign up for our ROKiT Benefits, click here.

 What are the requirements for using MeMD?